Hatari!: Production

-While Hatari! is bookended by the two attempts to capture a rhinoceros, it otherwise has a very loose script, and, like many other works by Howard Hawks, is principally structured around the relationships among the characters.
-At the start of production all Hawks knew was that he wanted to make a movie about people who catch animals in Africa for zoos, which he saw as a dangerous profession that would allow for exciting scenes, the likes of which had never been seen on-screen before.
+While Hatari! is bookended by the two attempts to capture a rhinoceros, it otherwise has a very loose script, and like many other works by Howard Hawks, is principally structured around the relationships among the characters.
+At the start of production, all Hawks knew was that he wanted to make a movie about people who catch animals in Africa for zoos, which he saw as a dangerous profession that would allow for exciting scenes, the likes of which had never been seen on-screen before.
 Much of the script was written by Hawks' favorite writer, Leigh Brackett, after the production returned from Africa with footage of the characters catching various animals, and before and during studio takes in Hollywood.

-Hawks increased his knowledge of animal-catching by studying the work of the famous South African animal conservationist Dr. Ian Player.
+Hawks increased his knowledge of animal-catching by studying the work of famous South African animal conservationist Dr. Ian Player.
 In 1952, South Africa was eliminating large wild animals to protect livestock, and only 300 white rhinos survived.
-Player then invented his famed rhino catching technique to relocate and save the white rhinos.
-His project was called "Operation Rhino", and it was recorded in the renowned documentary film of the same name.
+Player then invented his famed rhino-catching technique to relocate and save the white rhinos.
+His project was called Operation Rhino, and it was recorded in the renowned documentary film of the same name.

-Another source of inspiration for Hawks was the famous animal photographer Ylla, so he had Brackett add the character of Dallas to the script.
+Another source of inspiration for Hawks was famous animal photographer Ylla, so he had Brackett add the character of Dallas to the script.
 Hawks said, "We took that part of the story from a real character, a German girl.
 She was the best animal photographer in the world."

 Hawks stated in interviews that he had originally planned to star both Clark Gable, who had just played a rough-and-ready wild horse catcher (who did his own stunts) in The Misfits, and Wayne in the film, until Gable's death ruled that out.

 Much of the film revolves around scenes of the cast chasing animals in jeeps and trucks across the plains of East Africa.
 Ngorongoro farm, purchased by Hardy Kruger after the filming, served as the movie's setting.
 The animals pursued are all live, wild, and untrained.
 Capturing animals by chasing them down is banned today both due to concerns over strain upon all those involved in a chase (targeted and not) and the development of effective animal tranquilizers and powerful dart guns to subdue those ultimately selected.